rootinc/laravel-azure-middleware/README.md

 ## Testing with Laravel Azure Middleware

-As of v0.7.0, we added integration with Laravel's tests by calling `actingAs` for HTTP tests or `loginAs` with Dusk.
-This assumes that we are using the `Auth::login` method in the success callback, shown at [Extended Installation](#extended-installation).
-There is no need to do anything in our `AppAzure` class, unless we needed to overwrite the default behavior, which is shown below:
+As of version 0.7.0, there was added integration with Laravel's tests by calling `actingAs` for HTTP tests or `loginAs` with Dusk.
+This assumes that you are using the `Auth::login` method in the success callback, shown at [Extended Installation](#extended-installation).
+There is no need to do anything in the `AzureAuthentication` class, unless you needed to overwrite the default behavior, which is shown below:

 ```php
 <?php